(NOTE: This post has been updated.)

 sports or gardening.
 Let’s not even mention the pets’ coming and goings without

-the benefit of wiping
+the benefit of wiping.

 Today’s mudroom should be a place of storage as well as a site for

-clean-up.
+, above).
 The most useful ideas involve storage cubbies and hooks, but I would

 favor a place to sit as well as a small bathroom there (or at least a good